jenna-jordan/jenna-jordan.github.io.archived/_posts/2019-01-29-my-classes-for-spring-2019.md

 ## IS561: Information Modeling

 In order to best store information/data for future use, you need to understand how to best organize it.
 And to understand how to organize it, you need to know how to model it.
 This is a required course for the MSIM (Master's in Information Management) program and the CAS in Digital Libraries, so I knew that it would be a good idea for me to take this class because I'm most interested in the more technical/digital side of things.
-But unlike the programming or databases classes, this class focuses on teaching the philosophical/conceptual foundations of how information is modeled/organized in today's digital world.
+But unlike the programming or database classes (which focused on hard skills), this class focuses on teaching the philosophical/conceptual foundations of how information is modeled/organized in today's digital world, with the side-effect of teaching useful technologies like XML, RDF and OWL, UML diagrams, etc.

 ### Course Description